streamich/libreact/docs/getDisplayName.md

 const name = getDisplayName(MyComponent);
 ```

-Accepts a single argument, which can be a statefull or stateless React component, or element.
+Accepts a single argument, which can be a stateful or stateless React component, or element.
 Returns a string.